Zero-1729/mynote/README.md

 If you encounter any hiccups when starting the app or during use, you can reset MyNote by following the steps below:

-- Go to your home folder directory
+- Go to your home folder directory:
     - Windows: `%AppData%\mynote`
     - OSX: `~/Library/Application Support/mynote`
     - Linux: `~/.config/mynote/` or `$XDG_CONFIG_HOME/mynote`

 - Delete:
-    -
     - `IndexedDB` folder
     - `config.json` file